As the biocentric view suggests, the garden prospers when control is balanced

 Compiled by Michael P. Garofalo

-Gardening is the art that uses
+"Gardening is the art that uses

 flowers and plants as paint,

-and the soil and sky as canvas.
+and the soil and sky as canvas."

 - Elizabeth Murray

-Gardening is a labour full of
+"Gardening is a labour full of

-tranquility and satisfaction; natural
+tranquility and satisfaction; natural and instructive,

-contemplation, experience, health and longevity.
+experience, health and longevity."

 - John Evelyn, 1666

-A garden really lives only insofar as it is an
+"A garden really lives only insofar as it is an

 expression of faith,

-the embodiment of a hope and a song of praise.
+the embodiment of a hope and a song of praise."

 - Russell Page, The Education of a Gardener, 1962

-Bad Gardens copy, good gardens create, great gardens transcend.
+"Bad Gardens copy, good gardens create, great gardens transcend.
 What all great

 gardens have